telerik/maui-docs/controls/richtexteditor/overview.md

 ## Key Features

-* Visualize HTML content*: RadRichTextEditor can display HTML content that includes paragraphs, formatted text, images, tables, ordered and unordered lists, and more.
+* Visualize HTML content&mdash;RadRichTextEditor can display HTML content that includes paragraphs, formatted text, images, tables, ordered and unordered lists, and more.

 * Rich text editing features: The control comes with various editing capabilities:
 	* Text formatting such as bold, italic, underline and strikethrough;